herrkaefer/vibe-narrator/README.md

 ## Features

-- **6 Unique Character Personalities** - From burned-out developers to zen masters
+- **Unique Character Personalities** - From burned-out developers to zen masters
 - **Dual Modes** - Narration (retelling) or Chat (conversation)
 - **MCP Server Integration** - Use as a standalone service or integrate with Claude Desktop
 - **Gradio Web UI** - Easy-to-use interface for quick narration